 Do you have your WPRocket plugin installed, and it works like a charm?
 You should then check their blog for tips to improve your website’s speed even more or stay up to date with the last trends in the speed optimization world.

-Finally, there is a help center where you can contact a WP representative to look into your issues and help you solve them.
+Finally, there is a help centre where you can contact a WP representative to look into your issues and help you solve them.

 As you can see, there are plenty of support options, so the WPRocket plugin can’t get less than 5/5 here.